griff-rees/estios/README.md

 # Economic Spatial Temporal Input-Output Systems: ESTIOS

-This package combines classic work on Input-Output economics[^leontif] on trade between different sectors with a flexibility of region types (cities or towns or even [MSOAs](https://data.gov.uk/dataset/2cf1f346-2f74-4c06-bd4b-30d7e4df5ae7/middle-layer-super-output-area-msoa-boundaries)), transport costs[^wilson] and changes over time.
+This package combines classic work on Input-Output economics[^leontif] to estimate trade between different different geographic regions (cities or towns or even [MSOAs](https://data.gov.uk/dataset/2cf1f346-2f74-4c06-bd4b-30d7e4df5ae7/middle-layer-super-output-area-msoa-boundaries)) and economic sectors, incorporating transport costs[^wilson] and extending to model changes over time.

-To begin we infer UK city Input-Output tables from national Input-Output tables by weighting on city employment data per sector and simply the distance between cities ([as a crow flies](https://en.wikipedia.org/wiki/As_the_crow_flies)).
+To begin we infer UK city trade from national Input-Output tables by weighting on city employment data per sector and simply the distance between cities ([as a crow flies](https://en.wikipedia.org/wiki/As_the_crow_flies)).

-This is a proof of concept and much more work is needed to reach the level of detail we would like.
+This is a proof of concept and much more work is needed.
 Suggestions and contributions (preferably GitHub [issues](https://github.com/griff-rees/estios/issues/new)) are welcome.

 ## Basic installation

 We use [geopandas](https://geopandas.org/en/stable/) and it will be necessary to install some system pacakges to manage this. [`GDAL`](https://gdal.org/) is often the main source of difficulty.
-Via `debian` `linux` distros you should be able to simply install the library without modificaitons.
+Via `debian` `linux` distributions you should be able to simply install the library without modificaitons.
 On `macOS` via [`homebrew`](https://formulae.brew.sh/formula/gdal) you can install that with

 ```console
 $ brew install gdal
 ```
-See [`fiona`](https://fiona.readthedocs.io/en/latest/README.html#installation) and [geopandas documentation](https://geopandas.org/en/stable/getting_started/install.html#installing-with-pip) for more information, and feel free to raise a ticket.
+See [`fiona`](https://fiona.readthedocs.io/en/latest/README.html#installation) and [geopandas documentation](https://geopandas.org/en/stable/getting_started/install.html#installing-with-pip) for more information.

 We use `pyproject.toml` with `poetry` to manage [dependencies](https://python-poetry.org/docs/dependency-specification/).